focal-lab/focal-website-2/content/positions/field-crew-member-undergrad/index.md

 ## Training

 Training in field methods, equipment, and safety will be provided.
-Valid wilderness first aid (or more advanced) certification, or willingness to complete training prior to the start of the field season, is required (registration costs will be covered by the employer).
+Valid Wilderness First Aid (or more advanced) certification, or willingness to complete training prior to the start of the field season, is required (registration costs will be covered by the employer).

 ## Work conditions/physical demands